gyrusdentatus/nym_autoinstall/README.md

 ## one-liner full installation
 Copy the whole command into your terminal.
 Assuming you have the ssh keys set up and you are ready to connect to the server

+**NOTE:**  **Windows** users connecting with [Putty](https://www.putty.org/) - **do not follow** these instructions.
+You would be connecting from your server back to the same server, which makes no sense and it won't work.
+Read the next section - download the installer from Github.

 If you are not sure how to do that and you are using MacOS 10.13+ check Section 2 in my [guide](https://gist.github.com/gyrusdentatus/e81658af3086c8d833720af53d5b2c3d).

 --------------------